Insecurity: Guards Brigade soldiers urged to be at alert – The Sun Nigeria

 Awards were presented to the best sentry, best quarter guard sergeant and best bigler on the occasion.

-In his address on the occasion, the guest of honour, Brigadier-General Mohammed, Idris Abdulkadir, noted the importance of drill which he said was a basic foundation for measuring the level of discipline of a force and building block that sharpens the individual soldier military bearing.
+In his address on the occasion, the guest of honour, Brigadier-General Mohammed Idris Abdulkadir, noted the importance of military drills which he said was a basic foundation for measuring the level of discipline of a force and the building block that sharpens the individual soldier’s military bearing.

-Gen. Abdulkadir, who said drill is aimed at producing a soldier who is proud, alert, obedient, also provides the basic for teamwork, said the importance of drill in building a disciplined force cannot be overemphasised.

-He urged the personnel of the brigade to continue to keep their standard of training very high as they are charged with the responsibilities of the security of the president, the Federal Capital Territory, and the surrounding states.
+He urged the personnel of the brigade to keep their standard of training very high as they are charged with the responsibilities of the security of the President, the Federal Capital Territory and the surrounding states.

-He said: “Events like this is to test proficiency in quarter guard as well as assessing the general state of alertness.
-It also would build the capacity of participating units and guards brigade in general.
+“Events like this is to test proficiency in quarter guards as well as assessing the general state of alertness.
+It also would build the capacity of participating units and guards brigade in general,” the General said.

-“Take advantage of the event and other schedule training activities of the brigade as this will enhance your performance as guards brigade troops and also endear the confidence of the civil populace to actualize the vision of the COAS.
+“Take advantage of the event and other scheduled training activities of the brigade as this will enhance your performance as guards brigade troops and also endear the confidence of the civil populace to actualise the vision of the COAS.

 “The competition will no doubt make you more responsive in the discharge of your duties and purpose of putting this together.”